hlef/juliet/docs/basics-howto.md

 under `themes/your_theme/README`.

 Please, note that even if it is empty, the header has to be present.
-Otherwise, Juliet might get upset ! :)
+Otherwise, Juliet might get upset!

 #### Creating a fresh article file

-Because creating a fresh article structure each and every time you write a new article is repetitive and annoying, Juliet >= 0.2 adds support for the `juliet new` feature which takes care of it for you (pro tip: you can get more information about this feature via `juliet new --help` !).
+Because creating a fresh article structure each and every time you write a new article is repetitive and annoying, Juliet >= 0.2 adds support for the `juliet new` feature which takes care of it for you (pro tip: you can get more information about this feature via `juliet new --help`!).

 ### :bookmark: Preprocessor tags
 #### Pygments syntax highlighting